wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

 > **Note:** This step is only needed when syncing from an external loyalty program.

 Finally, your app could help the site owners sync their customers’ point balances from an external loyalty program.
 To do so, call the [Adjust Points endpoint](https://www.dev.wix.com/api/rest/loyalty/adjust-points).
-You’ll need to perform one call for every customer and include the `accountID` and point balance in the body of the request.
+Perform one call for every customer, and include the `accountId` and `balance` in the body of the request.

 ```sh
 {